Sunday, January 29, 2012

 The Roots of a Seed

-The root ironically is hard work, but hard work without aim is baseless.
-And aim without hard work is useless.
+Ironically, the root is hard work itself.
+But hard work without purpose is baseless—like a broomstick without a broom.
+And purpose without hard work is useless.

 Your root is your dream and dream is your money

-Every word in the writing genuinely reflects the personal expression and experiences of my life, and by any means does not reflect any person whatsoever to anyone living or dead.
-I would be grateful if reproducing or storing in any form or part of my writing, in need, must have the prior permission from the author.
-I extremely regret the errors and I hope that the reader would rather appreciate and enjoy the feelings of varied intensity.
-I request readers to make any kind of query, comment and criticism regarding articles.
+Every word in this writing genuinely reflects the personal expression and experiences of my life—mostly mine, sometimes my imagination's, occasionally my neighbour's cow’s.
+By no means does it reflect any person whatsoever, living or dead.
+If you think it's about you, it's not.
+Calm down.
+I would be grateful if reproducing or storing any part of my writing—in any form, for any reason, in any universe—requires prior permission from the author.
+I extremely regret the errors.
+Grammar, spelling, logic, whatever.
+I hope the reader will rather appreciate and enjoy the feelings of varied intensity instead of sending me angry emails.
+Requests, comments, and criticism regarding articles are welcome.
+Threats, not so much.
+But I'll take those too.
+I'm desperate for attention.

 The ugly Foundling